Our organisation’s structure

 Staff sick absences

 View figures relating to National Archives staff sick absences below.
 Content provided in this section is additional to that required by the Government’s transparency commitments.
+This content is updated on a monthly basis.

 Gender pay gap

 The data in the file providing workforce management information shows the number of people we employ (headcount) and the full-time equivalent each month.
 The report includes the number of non-payroll staff, and the pay bill costs relating to staff, broken down into component parts (for example, salaries, allowances, and employer’s pensions contributions).
 This data is also available on data.gov.uk.
+This data is updated on an annual basis.

 - Energy, environment and sustainability